 As ever there is a lot of interesting news in and around batteries for energy storage in Electric Vehicles and other applications at the moment.
 Batteries are hugely important for the future not just for vehicles in both fully electric and hybrid form, but also for applications like grid energy buffering and consumer goods, as was highlighted by the recent news of Dyson’s $1Billion investment in solid-state battery technology and manufacturing aiming to improve the performance and desirability of its handheld and robotic consumer products.

-The launch of a battery electric double decker for London caught my eye last week.
-This project was originally announced with an in service date of October 2015 (see article from Jul 2015 in the Guardian here) they are slightly later than planned but are now entering service (see recent article in the Independent here) better late than never!
+The launch of a battery electric double-decker for London caught my eye last week.
+This project was originally announced with an in-service date of October 2015 (see the article from July 2015 in the Guardian here) they are slightly later than planned but are now entering service (see the recent article in the Independent here) better late than never!
 The adoption of a greater number of EV and HEV vehicles in our growing cities is one of the main ways for tackling the huge problem with urban air quality.

 What is interesting about these buses is the range and the resulting size of the battery packs.
 The buses have been specified to operate for a full day on a single charge, I have been asked several times now how they can do it?